LEEKIWOOK/Hierarchical-LSTM-Attn/README.md

-# MSC-GRU
+# Hierarchical-LSTM-Attn
-Crispr efficiency prediction using Multi Scale Convolutional Gated Recurrent Unit Networks
+Crispr efficiency prediction using Hierarchical LSTM and Attention Network